trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 Android assigns a process to run the components of an app (an apk package) and names it after the package name.

 Android assigns a unique user ID for the process/apk package (used interchangeably, as the apk package is associated with a process), which is the user ID for the underlying Linux OS.
 The user ID is determined when the app is installed on a device and needless to say the user ID could be different on each device where it is installed.
+Any resources created by the process/apk package are secured under the assigned Linux user ID.

 The process name and the user id of an app can be found from Dev Tools as shown below.

 Notice how the process name matches the package name given in the manifest file.
 The package summary also displays the components inside the package (apk package).

 <img src="_misc/package%20summary.png"/>

+### Deployment

+The .apk file of this app is signed and deployed to a device/emulator.
+The signature is associated with the package name and secures data that belongs to the package.

+A package is generally signed with a self-signed PKI (Public Key Infrastructure) certificate, which identifies the author of the package.